Bug report #20439

 Weird.
 I've uploaded a test project with a Spatialite layer (above) and the Geopackage it was imported from below.
 I'm seeing only four polygons in the Spatialite layer despite there being six in the attributes table.
 What do you see on your system?

-#13 Updated by Dan Isaacs about 5 years ago
+#13 Updated by Dan Isaacs over 5 years ago

 I've tested the layer with Spatialite gui 1.7.1.
 It loads fine with all six features showing, but it does report an invalid spatial index.
 I repaired the spatial index and then re-opened the project in Qgis and all six polygons now show as expected.